- WE AND OUR VILLAGE

-Their father was murdered, when he went to check out on their mother whom he suspected was having an affair.
+Their father was killed ovr some family misunderstanding.
 When Kavya was about seven and Sasi five, one day, her father's dead body was brought back to the village, and the funeral was conducted.
-The mother did not return, and the village also did not want her back.
+The mother did not return, and the village also did not want her back as she was part of the misunderstandings that led to this.
 Every village family was traumatized by the death of this village boy.

 The children were nurtured by a village ... and they grew up unscarred.
 They used to be in everyone's houses, and all used to mentor them, as they were running wild without parental discipline.
 But mentoring and advice by all the people in a community has its effect, and they tempered down.
 I used to wonder what the fate of children in a middle class urban community would be had they lived through such horrors.
 And if the neighbours would have mentored the family thus.
 The grandmother's goodness, and a village's goodness also taught them goodness and they grew into lovely and loveable children.

 Then the grandfather died after a brick fell on his foot when he was working at a construction site, and the wound turned gangrenous.
 The grandmother Eashwaramma was shattered.
 Also, the emotional burden of being singly responsible for the children unnerved her.
 But she rallied around.
 And the children continued growing under everyone's eye and care.